johnsoncodehk/tsslint/README.md

 });
 ```

-## Rule Caching Mechanism
+### Rule Caching Mechanism

-TSSLint's high performance is partly due to its intelligent caching strategy, which automatically distinguishes between **Syntax-Aware** and **Type-Aware** rules.
+TSSLint's high performance comes from its intelligent caching strategy, which automatically distinguishes between **Syntax-Aware** and **Type-Aware** rules.

-By default, all rule diagnostics are cached.
-However, the cache is automatically disabled for a rule in two specific scenarios:
+All rule diagnostics are cached by default.
+The cache is automatically disabled for a rule in two scenarios:

-1.  **Type-Aware Detection**: If a rule accesses the type-checking context via `RuleContext.program` (e.g., to check types, inheritance, or signatures), TSSLint automatically detects it as a Type-Aware rule.
-Since type information can change globally, the cache for this rule is automatically managed and potentially invalidated to ensure accuracy.
+1.  **Type-Aware Detection**: If a rule accesses `RuleContext.program` (e.g., to check types), TSSLint detects it as Type-Aware.
+The cache for this rule is then automatically managed and invalidated to ensure accuracy.
 2.  **Manual Exclusion**: A rule can explicitly prevent a specific diagnostic from being cached by calling `report().withoutCache()`.
-This is useful for diagnostics that rely on external factors (like file system checks or network status) that TSSLint cannot track.

-This automatic differentiation allows TSSLint to maximize performance for simple syntax rules while maintaining correctness for complex type-aware rules.
+This automatic differentiation maximizes performance for simple syntax rules while maintaining correctness for complex type-aware rules.

 ## CLI Usage